mrkjhsn/City-of-Scottsdale-Arrestees-from-Out-Of-State/README.md

 3. Washington isn't even in the top 10 states that contribute visitors to Scottsdale, but it ranks number 4 on the list of arrestees.

 #### Next Steps:
-1. The Scottsdale Visitor Report also includes information that includes the top 13 cities that contributed visitors to AZ.
-Analize this against cities of arrestees.
+~~1.
+The Scottsdale Visitor Report also includes information that includes the top 13 cities that contributed visitors to AZ.
+Analize this against cities of arrestees.~~
-2. Make a map showing areas of concentration at cities that have contributed visitors to Scottsdale that have been arrested.
+~~2.
+Make a map showing areas of concentration at cities that have contributed visitors to Scottsdale that have been arrested.~~